pinshengjuan/python-stock-index-position-tracker/README.md

 ## Usage

-1. Create a `.env` file in the project directory with your stock tickers, e.g.:
+1. Create a `.env` file in the project directory with your stock tickers and fetch days, e.g.:
     ```
     TICKER_LIST=AAPL,MSFT,GOOGL
+    FETCH_DAYS=5
     ```

-2. Run the script:
+2. Run the script to get the closing price for latest date:
     ```sh
     python app.py
     ```
+    or run the script with an argument in YYYY-MM-DD format to get the closing price for the requested date:
+    ```sh
+    python app.py 2025-06-30
+    ```
+    Note that the requested date must not exceed the range defined by FETCH_DAYS in the `.env` file.

 ## Output